kikeonline/githook-pikachu/README.md

 I used this file as a base to make more complex task.
 In ths particular script if the push comes from a master branch I copy all the master files from the bare repo to /www/html where my web files are served.
 Else (another branch) files are simply saved and no deploy is done.
 Most importantly Pikachu greets the pusher.

-Imagination is the limit ✌️
+Used it to fulfill your needs, imagination is the limit ✌️